alirazajiwani/IC-Text-Recognition/README.md

 # IC-Text-Recognition

 ## System Architecture
 The system comprises two principal components communicating via a TCP/IP socket connection, with each playing distinct roles:

 ### Client: PYNQ Board
 Data acquisition and preprocessing unit.

 Functionalities:
-- Initializes and streams live video using the onboard camera.
+- Initializes and streams live video using the microscopic camera.
-- Monitors BTN0 as a user-trigger mechanism.
+- Boards `BTN0` button as a user-trigger mechanism.
-- Captures frames upon user input.
+- Captures frames upon user-trigger.
 - Applies a multi-stage image preprocessing pipeline to enhance OCR readiness.
 - Serializes and transmits the processed frame to the server.